-Antoine Colombo has been the Deputy CEO of Limagrain Field Seeds since September 2017.
-He has almost 18 years of senior financial management experience in agriculture, is a Certified Public Accountant (CPA) and has a Business Degree in Finance.
+Antoine Colombo is the CEO of Limagrain Europe.
+Previously, he was the Deputy CEO of Limagrain Field Seeds.
+He has almost 18 years of senior financial management experience in agriculture, is a Certified Public Accountant (CPA) and has a Business degree in Finance.

-Prior to joining Limagrain in 1999, Antoine was Senior Manager at KPMG Audit in France.
+Prior to joining Limagrain in 1999, Antoine was Senior Manager in KPMG Audit in France.
 From 2002 to 2004, he was CFO at Vilmorin.
-In December 2005, he became a Member of the Executive Committee Group, with eight years as VP Administrative, Organization & Finance Control and VP Strategy & Development.
-In December 2012, he moved to the Limagrain Field Seeds Division as CEO to build up the Limagrain South America Business Unit in the fast-growing Brazil and Argentina markets.
-He currently sits on the Board of Directors of Seed Co. and has been on the CANTERRA SEEDS board since 2017.
+In December 2005, he became a Member of the Executive Committee Group, with eight years as VP Administrative, Organization and Finance Control & VP Strategy & Development.
+In December 2012, he moved to the Limagrain Field Seeds Division as CEO, to build up the Limagrain South America Business Unit, in the fast-growing Brazil and Argentina markets.
+He currently sits on the Board of Directors of Seed Co and has been on the CANTERRA SEEDS board since 2017